-My mom passed away on July 12, 2018 after 14 years of battling cancer three separate times.
+My mom passed away on July 12, 2018, after 14 years of battling cancer three separate times.
 This last time took her life, and I have wrestled with the daunting question, why?
 Why did the God who is able to heal all diseases choose to let her disease kill her?
 Why did the God who is good allow the bad to win?
 Why did God not heal my mom?
+Why did God let my mom die?

 I began wrestling with the very real truth that though God is able to do anything, it doesn’t always mean he will.